weesleekit/EasySteamSockets/README.md

 See [FormClient.cs](https://github.com/weesleekit/EasySteamSockets/blob/main/EasySteamSocketsExample/Forms/FormClient.cs) for a fully worked example.
 The code snippets below are taken from this class.

+Note that for byte type payloads that might be sent often, it is possible to re-use messages.

 ```
 {
     PlayerPositionUpdateMessage playerPositionUpdateMessage = new()